Covid-19 disruption & applying to Christ's this year

 This is a page for students who are considering an application to Christ's in October 2020 in the context of global Coronavirus disruptions.
 We very much hope that all will be well for you but we know that in these difficult times, you will have lots of questions.

 We are aware that it's possible that you, your teachers or members of your immediate families could become ill.
-Your schooling and/or public exams will also be disrupted.
+Your schooling and/or public exams will also have been disrupted.
 We understand that circumstances are difficult at the moment and that prospective students all over the world are affected.

-We have produced this advice page to reassure and to help you in relation to a potential application this October.
+We have produced this advice page to reassure and to help you in relation to an application to Christ's.
 We are updating it as things progress.
 Due to the worldwide circumstances, some details will inevitably need to change in the Cambridge application process this year, but we will guide you through the changes once information is confirmed and please be assured that the gist of the application process will remain the same as normal.
 Let's work through this positively - we want to receive your applications, to consider them and to make offers to another fantastic set of students who we can welcome to Christ's in Oct 2021 (or deferred 2022).

 As a prospective student, please keep a record / log of disruption

-If you cannot attend school or if your normal teachers cannot teach you, please ensure that you keep your own written record of the actual disruption (including exact dates).
+If you've had periods of not attending school or if your normal teachers could not teach you, please ensure that you keep your own written record of the actual disruption (including exact dates).
 Disruption might include, but is not limited to, periods of self-isolation, disruptive teacher absences, school closures and disruptions to any exams you were due to take.

-Please also keep a log of what teaching & learning alternatives (if any) are provided by your school.
+Please also keep a log of what teaching & learning alternatives (if any) were/are provided by your school.
 Please note online learning resources or teaching provided, dates available etc.

-- The visiting Christ's page has advice on how to visit Christ's online.
+- The visiting Christ's page has suggestions on how to find out more about / "visit" Christ's online.

 - Remember also that as some people live a long way away, we have many students each year who make a successful application without ever setting foot in Christ's beforehand so if you haven't been able to visit Christ's, please don't be put off.
 If you have questions for us, Kristy, Jan and Ellie will do their best to help - do send an email to firstname.lastname@example.org.

-If you were due to take any exams this summer, we realise that in many countries around the world, exams are now cancelled.
-Please remember first of all that you are not alone - that there are many other students in the same position and we will provide guidance in the run-up to applications.
+If you were due to take any exams this summer, we realise that in many countries around the world, exams were cancelled, the format was changed or grades were calculated a different way.
+Please remember first of all that you are not alone - that there are many other students in the same position and guidance will be on the university Covid 19 pages.

 Some of you have mentioned that you had a work experience placement lined up which has subsequently been cancelled due to the Coronavirus pandemic.
 Please do not be concerned about this in the context of a future application.
 We will obviously understand that applicants who apply this year may have had work experience placements cancelled (this will affect a lot of students).
 Please also be assured that none of our courses require work experience before the start (not even Medicine).
 There are a range of ways to explore your interest in a subject, and work experience is only one of them.